 Regulations in the European Union are far stricter, and companies are required to list the 26 chemicals most likely to trigger allergies or other health issues on the label.

-But you won’t have to worry about synthetic fragrances in this body butter – it’s scented with a perfect combination of essential oils.
+But you won’t have to worry about synthetic fragrances in this body butter – it’s scented with a unique combination of essential oils to create the perfect sugar cookie essential oil blend.
 More on the exact combination of essential oils later in this article.

 What is body butter?